bentoml/BentoML/docs/source/concepts.rst

 Custom Docker base image
 ^^^^^^^^^^^^^^^^^^^^^^^^

-BentoML's default Docker base image is released on `dockerhub r/bentoml <https://hub.docker.com/r/bentoml/model-server/tags>`_, its build process can be found under the
+BentoML's default Docker base image is released on DockerHub `r/bentoml <https://hub.docker.com/r/bentoml/model-server/tags>`_, with its build process can be found under the
-`./docker directory in BentoML source code <https://github.com/bentoml/BentoML/tree/master/docker/model-server>`_.
+`./docker directory in BentoML source code <https://github.com/bentoml/BentoML/tree/master/docker/>`_.

 The `bentoml containerize` is equivalent to running `docker build .` in the BentoML bundle directory with a few additional options.
 The docker image build process copies